First Nations - Land Rights and Environmentalism in British Columbia

 Kwakiutl carvings.
 Fig. 2 (right) and Fig. 3 (left).

-A. Bastian, Amerika's Northwest Kuste, 1883
+A. Bastian, "Amerika's Northwest Kueste," 1883

 Modern western scholarship, especially ethnology, has for more than a century recognized, admired and displayed in European capitals the rich and intricate culture of the Kwakiutl.
 Now the very basis of that culture is being destroyed by the ever increasing greed of the forest, fishing and mining industries.
 This crushing of culture is perpetrated by the transnational companies that run these enterprises.
 It is unacceptable that the global wood products industry profits from the dispossession of the indigenous population with Canadian government complicity.
 The current case of Western Forest Products infringing on the Aboriginal Title and Rights of the Kwakiutl people is an instance of such "legalized" criminality.

 During a collecting trip to the US in 1880, the German director of the Ethnology Museum in Berlin noted that the Indians along the Columbia River had all but vanished.
 He knew that some northern tribes had not been annihilated but that the "civilizing" process would soon result in the loss of their material culture, so he sent off a Norwegian collector to salvage what he could from his base at Tsaxis (Fort Rupert).
 Large quantities of artifacts were shipped back to Berlin including two Kwakiutl figures carved in cedar; a rival chief and a chief selling a copper.
 Both were reproduced in a folio publication by the Berlin museum (left).
-Read the original descriptions of these striking figures: Amerika's Northwest-Küste (1883).
+Read the original descriptions of these striking figures: Amerika's Northwest-Kueste (1883).

 When the Museum of Ethnology in Berlin opened the doors of its new building in 1886, it was the world's most spectacular institution of its kind.
 The Kwakiutl objects were among its most prized and set off an international scramble for artifacts from the Northwest Coast by museum collectors.